ayan4m1/gatsby-plugin-algolia-docsearch-options/README.md

 ## requirements

-- Node >=18
+- Node 20+
 - Gatsby 5
 - React 18

 ## usage

+You should already have gatsby and react installed.

-Install this package and its peer dependencies:
+Start off by installing this package and its peer dependencies:

 > npm i --save gatsby-plugin-algolia-docsearch-options common-tags@1.x